Sarah’s (real name redacted for privacy) mother fell on a Tuesday afternoon.

 No single person carried everything.

-Ask a teenage son to run errands,
+Ask a teenage son to run errands and pick up prescriptions

 The work was still hard, still gendered, and often unfair.